TCNJ CAPS will be providing in-person Let’s Talk this semester. Students can schedule a brief consultation with a counselor.

-The CAPS Let’s Talk program provides easy access to informal, brief, consultation session with mental health professionals from TCNJ’s Counseling and Prevention Services (CAPS).
-It is free and there is limited paperwork and no full intake assessment to complete to participate.
+The CAPS Let’s Talk program provides easy access to informal, brief, conversation session with mental health professionals from TCNJ’s Counseling and Prevention Services (CAPS).

-Speaking with a therapist during Let’s Talk can help you access support, gain perspective, explore resources and options, and discuss how a referral to therapy might be helpful.
+Speaking with a therapist during Let’s Talk can help you access support, gain perspective, and discuss helpful resources and options.

 Let’s Talk sessions could be used to:

 - Learn more about mental health resources including group/workshop

 - options, Uwill virtual therapy and/or assistance with finding therapy services in the community.